 to encourage import through the customs office and sale of genuine mobile handsets and minimize the possible grey market.

-With the new system, NTA will block the illegal or unregistered handsets.
+With the new system in place, NTA will block the illegal, or grey, or unregistered handsets.
 These handsets then will not work with any telecom operators in Nepal.
-They will have a white, gray, and blacklist of all the mobile phones in the system.
-White list includes normal or legal phones whereas Gray includes restricted handsets for some reason like lost/stolen.
+They will have a white, grey, and blacklist of all the mobile phones in the system.
+White list includes normal or legal phones whereas Grey includes restricted unofficial handsets.

 The new project will handle all works for mobile phone identity.
 It will also provide the statistics of the smartphone, market share of different phone brands, and the percentage share of 4G, 3G, 2G capable phones easily.